QuaSi-Software/Documentation/docs/resie_energy_system_components.md

 **Note:** If this formulation is chosen, for the moment it is required to enter it as a range of support values with linear interpolation between.
 A future update might implement this formulation directly.

 ##### Calculating energies from the part-load-dependent efficiency
 As described in the [corresponding section](resie_transient_effects.md#part-load-ratio-dependent-efficiency), it is possible to calculate the input and output energies from the efficiency as function on the PLR through numerical inversion in a pre-processing step.
-However because of reasons described in the section on the slicing algorithm, this does not work if there are multiple sources or multiple sinks to be considered.
+However because of reasons described in [the section on the slicing algorithm](resie_energy_system_components.md#slicing-algorithm), this does not work if there are multiple sources or multiple sinks to be considered.
 In addition, several multidimensional functions for various effects would have to be considered, which increases the complexity a lot.
-Therefore this is not implemented, which leads to a performance decrease for heat pumps with exactly one source and exactly one sink.
+Therefore this is not implemented, which leads to worse performance for heat pumps with exactly one source and exactly one sink as compared to the theoretical case.
 A future update might address this problem.

 [^Socal2021]: Socal, Laurent (2021): Heat pumps: lost in standards, *REHVA Journal August 2021*.
 [^Filliard2009]: Filliard, Bruno; Guiavarch, Alain; Peuportier, Bruno (2009): Performance evaluation of an air-to-air heat pump coupled with temperate air-sources integrated into a dwelling. *Eleventh International Building Simulation Conference 2009*, S. 2266–73, Glasgow.
 [^Lachance2021]:Lachance, Alex; Tamasauskas, Justin; Breton, Stéphanie; Prud’homme, Solange (2021): Simulation based assessment on representativeness of a new performance rating procedure for cold climate air source heat pumps. *E3S Web Conf.
 246, S. 6004.* doi: [10.1051/e3sconf/202124606004](https://doi.org/10.1051/e3sconf/202124606004).

+##### Cycling losses, start-up ramps and cooldown
+The general effect of energy system components experiencing reduced output power and/or efficiency during a starting phase of operation is described in [this section](resie_transient_effects.md#part-load-ratio-dependent-efficiency).
+This effect is also observed for heat pumps and described in the literature.
+At the moment this effect is not included in the model and not implemented.
+This will be included in a future update as it is a vital part of a detailed operational simulation.

 #### Icing-losses of heat pumps with air as source medium